iluwatar/java-design-patterns/layers/README.md

 In plain words

-> With Layers architectural pattern different concerns reside on separate layers.
+> With Layers' architectural pattern different concerns reside on separate layers.
 View layer is
 > interested only in rendering, service layer assembles the requested data from various sources, and
 > data layer gets the bits from the data storage.

 Wikipedia says

 > In software engineering, multitier architecture (often referred to as n-tier architecture) or
-> multilayered architecture is a client–server architecture in which presentation, application
+> multilayered architecture is a client-server architecture in which presentation, application
 > processing, and data management functions are physically separated.

 **Programmatic Example**

-On the data layer, we keep our cake building blocks. `Cake` consist of layers and topping.
+On the data layer, we keep our cake building blocks. `Cake` consists of layers and topping.

 ```java
 @Entity